Ready to laugh? I hope so. Here's a pictorial history of the various motorized vehicles (mostly cars) that I have owned or leased during my lifetime.

 1984 Ford EXP - This was my first "new" car.
 It was a 2 seater.
 I got into 2 pretty bad wrecks with this car.
 After the second wreck the insurance company totalled it out.

-1985 Camaro - Kathy's brother Mike sold me this car.
+1985 Camaro - Bought this off Mike.
 I stored it winters but after getting married it wasn't very practical so I sold it and bought the family truckster below.

 1987 Chevrolet Suburban - This was an ex-sheriff vehicle.
 It was a very safe family ride.
 I'm only showing it from a distance because it wasn't exactly the most flattering vehicle to ride around in.
 I actually bought it because Alex, Kathy, Lauren, and I were rearended once in her exploding red Pinto, and the even scared the bagezers out of me.
 Once while driving down Westnedge in the Suburban a 2 year old Alex and 7 year old Lauren starting screaming bloody murder from the back seat.
 I pulled over thinking someone had severed a limb or something, only to find out that a praying mantis was half way up Alex's leg.
 Another time I left both kids in the suburban while I went inside to pay for the gas I had just pumped.
 I can out to find smoke rolling out from under the hood.
 Talk about freaking out.
 It turned out to be a fried starter but for a few seconds there I thought I was going to cook the kids.
 The moral of the story is "NEVER leave the kids in the car unattended".
 Or is the moral of the story, "If you are going to cook your kids you might as well cook them in a Pinto."?
 Makes you think, eh???